jburnhams/quake2/quake2ts/implementation.md

 ## Readiness notes
 - The rerelease mapping (`docs/rerelease-mapping.md`) provides the authoritative import/export and configstring behavior; the TS plan now mirrors those boundaries directly.
 - All open questions in `docs/questions.md` are answered for the base-campaign scope; no further research is blocking bootstrap.
+- The configstring ranges and size constraints from `game.h` now live in `packages/shared/src/protocol/configstrings.ts` alongside an engine `ConfigStringRegistry`, so the upcoming asset ingestion work can start wiring deterministic `modelindex`/`soundindex` behavior immediately.
 - Next concrete action: start exercising the fixed 40 Hz loop against the engine→game/client entrypoints (init/spawn/frame hooks) so we can validate the scheduling contract while fleshing out import/export tables.
 The `EngineHost` wrapper now wires the fixed-step loop to game/client snapshots, so the viewer/bootstrap app can be hooked up quickly.
 An `EngineRuntime` layer now starts/stops the engine alongside the host so embedders can spin up the loop with a single call.

 ## Extension hooks for later